Nachiket Dighe

-Nachiket Dighe (born 11 November 1987) is an Indian actor and dubbing voice actor, who dubs in Hindi, Marathi, and English.
+Nachiket Dighe (born 11 November 1987) is an Indian actor, who dubs in Hindi, Marathi, and English.
 He dubbed Rupert Grint's role as Ron Weasley in Hindi, in the Harry Potter film series.

 He voiced the characters Buford Van Stomm and Jeremy Johnson in the Hindi dubbed version of the animated show Phineas and Ferb and is the Hindi voice of Kenji (Tracey Sketchit) (Pokémon Chronicles) in the first Hindi dub of the Pokémon anime, and Satoshi (Ash Ketchum) in Disney's second Hindi dub of the same.

 Personal life

 After completing Bachelors in Engineering, Nachiket did his post-graduation with MBA in Marketing from Mumbai University.
 He is Sangeet Visharad in Tabla from Gandharva Mahavidyalaya and has taken training in Hindustani classical music, vocals.

 Acting career

 Nachiket Dighe started his acting career in sixth grade.
 As a child artist Nachiket acted in various advertisements and serials.
 His first serial Meethi Meethi Batein was a sitcom starring Sachin Pilgaonkar, Nirmiti Sawant, Niki Aneja Walia, Neha Pendse and Niyati Rajwade and aired 52 episodes for a year on DD National.